Recreational sport and active lifestyle activities

 Wednesday Wellbeing Walks

 Look out for the student sports activator carrying the 'Walk and Talk' board at ad hoc times every Wednesday.
 Join them for a riverside or park walk for some gentle exercise.
 Or maybe just a short walk around campus.
-Our student activators are there to keep you moving and also offer a friendly ear if you just need a talk or want to ask about other activities that we offer.
+Our student activators are there to keep you moving and offer a friendly ear if you just need a talk or want to ask about other activities that we offer.

 Yoga